zixuanweeei/peek-perf/README.md

 <!--- See the License for the specific language governing permissions and -->
 <!--- limitations under the License. -->

-# Peek Performance of Floating Points
+# Peek CPU Peak Performance of Floating Points
 Experimental project for measuring the Gflops.

 ## Materials